antarthureau/suuret_muinaiset/README.md

 Wago connectors and crocodile cables to test temporary connections

+A pair of headphones with minijack to test audio output on teensy

 Computer with USB-A connector and Arduino + Teensyduino installed to upload new code

 Any serial monitor software over USB to monitor the systems